jax-ml/jax/docs/201/shard-map.md

 rhs = device_put(rhs, rhs_spec)
 ```

-Here we can use a `reduce_scatter` to perform the contraction sum over shards:
+Here we can use a reduce-scatter (`psum_scatter`) to perform the contraction
+sum over shards:

 ```{code-cell}
 @jax.shard_map(in_specs=(lhs_spec, rhs_spec),